modin-project/unidist/docs/installation.rst

 .. code-block:: bash

-  # Install unidist with dependencies for Multiprocessing and sequential Python backends
+  # Install unidist with dependencies for Python Multiprocessing and Python Sequential backends
   pip install git+https://github.com/modin-project/unidist
   # Install unidist with dependencies for all the backends
   pip install git+https://github.com/modin-project/unidist#egg=unidist[all]